oznogon/gattaibushido-public/rules/05_coach.md

 #### Default: Violence

 Threats that have this defeat condition can be taken out by the simple application of +Trauma.

+Not all Threats can be defeated by trauma alone.
+Threats *without* this regenerate lost TR points between scenes.
+See Threat Rating, above (p.
+XX).

 #### Simply Survive